Lesson #02: Multi-signature Transactions

 const tx = await buildMintTx(inputs, changeAddress);

-const signedTx = await wallet.signTx(tx);
+const signedTx = await wallet.signTx(tx, true);

 const txHash = await wallet.submitTx(signedTx);